rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 Tradition and scripture are both witness to the immense power of angels, able to influence all elements of creation.

-As such, a fallen angel is a truly terrifying prospect.
+As such, a fallen angel is a truly terrifying adversary.
 Yet they are not God.
+They are created.
 They are not omnipotent.
 They are not omniscient.
 They are not omnipresent.